Tuesday, December 3, 2024

 A significant tributary of the White River, the Cache River enhances the natural beauty of Woodruff County.
 As it winds through bottomland hardwood forests and cypress-tupelo swamps, the Cache River creates a diverse ecosystem.
 The Cache River National Wildlife Refuge, situated in Woodruff County, stands as a testament to the river’s importance in preserving the region’s biodiversity.

-See also Cities, Towns and Places in Clay County, Mississippi
+See also Cities, Towns and Villages in Hancock County, Maine

 These rivers collectively contribute to the scenic allure of Woodruff County, providing both residents and visitors with opportunities for outdoor recreation, wildlife observation, and a deeper connection to the natural heritage of the Arkansas Delta.